The Ultimate Washington Road Trip

 North Cascades Highway

 Wow.
 Wow.
 Wow.
 There isn’t much more we can say about the insanely gorgeous scenery along the North Cascades Highway, other than be prepared to be AMAZED!
-It is recommended that you travel the Cascade Loop in a counter-clockwise direction, as the eastern approach into this region is not nearly as impressive when driving from west to east.
-Also, another thing we should definitely mention regarding the North Cascades Highway is that the road usually closes from mid November/December to around April.
+It is recommended that you travel the Cascade Highway Loop in a counter-clockwise direction, as the eastern approach into this region is not nearly as impressive when driving from west to east.
+Also, another thing we should definitely mention regarding the North Cascades Scenic Highway is that the road usually closes from mid November/December to around April.
 The exact dates can vary from year to year, depending upon the amount of snowfall, so again be sure to visit the Washington State Department of Transportation website for up-to-date information regarding Washington highway closures.

-A special thanks to Mitsubishi for loaning us a 2016 Outlander Sport to test drive on our road trip.
+A special thanks to Mitsubishi for loaning us a brand new Outlander Sport to test drive on our road trip.
 It turned out to be the perfect road trip companion, offering a smooth ride and handling the curves beautifully!
 The panoramic glass roof was ideal for gazing up at the towering mountains overhead.

 North Cascades National Park